-- 4.1 Based on the information obtained by the tree survey I have prepared a tree constraints plan (TCP), drawing no: DS09111601.02 included as Page 11 of this report. - 4.2 On the TCP, I have used different colours indicating tree crowns to distinguish between trees which could defensibly be removed in order to facilitate development (broken blue); and trees with a higher retention priority which should, initially, be considered for retention (solid green).
-The TCP has been prepared as a working drawing and the suggested tree retention / removal balance is not definitive. - 4.3 Category C trees are classified as trees of low quality; they should not impose significant constraints to design layout and if necessary can defensibly be shown for removal in order to facilitate good design.
-If Category C trees can be satisfactorily retained within the proposed layout then consideration should be given for this. - 4.4 Category B trees are classified as trees of moderate quality, which covers a large range.
-Category B trees are frequently specimens which should be considered for retention initially; however some can be of insufficient value to impose significant design constraints and removal of such trees may be defensible in order to promote good design (usually on the basis that mitigation is provided elsewhere on the site in the form of high quality new planting). - 4.5 Category A trees are classified as trees of high quality and there should be an initial presumption for retention of these.

-- 4.3 The TCP shows the position of the Root Protection Area (RPA) for trees with a higher retention priority as broken pink lines, and for trees of moderate quality (shown on the TCP for possible removal) as broken brown lines.
+- 4.1 Based on the information obtained by the tree survey I have prepared a Tree Constraints Plan (TCP), dated 7th October 2021, drawing no: DS14072101.02, included on Page 13 of this report. - 4.2 On the TCP I have used different colours indicating tree crowns to distinguish between trees which could defensibly be removed in order to facilitate development (broken blue); and trees with a higher retention priority which should, initially, be considered for retention (solid green). - 4.3 Category C trees are classified as trees of low quality; they should not impose significant constraints to design layout, and if necessary, can defensibly be shown for removal in order to facilitate good design.
+If Category C trees can be satisfactorily retained within the proposed layout, then consideration should be given for this. - 4.4 Category B trees are classified as trees of moderate quality, which covers a large range.
+Some Category B trees are of insufficient value to impose significant design constraints, such that their removal can be justified in order to promote good design. - 4.5 Category A trees are classified as trees of high quality and there should be an initial presumption for retention of these trees. - 4.6 The TCP shows the position of the Root Protection Area (RPA) for trees with a higher retention priority as broken pink lines.
 BS5837 (Section 3.7) defines the RPA as a 'layout design tool indicating the minimum area around a tree deemed to contain sufficient roots and rooting volume to maintain the tree's viability, and where the protection of the roots and soil structure is treated as a priority'.
 In other words, the RPA represents the minimum area around each tree in which the ground should remain largely undisturbed.
-The RPA is an area based on a circle with a radial distance of 12x the stem diameter at 1.5 metres in the case of single-stemmed trees, or 12x the combined stem diameter (calculated in accordance with a formula set out in BS5837) for trees with more than one stem.
-In situations where the site conditions clearly prevent consistent rooting around the tree (for example the presence of roads or buildings within the notional RPA circle) I modify the shape of the RPA to take this into account.
-At Lake View I have adjusted the RPA shape for Tree 2 (Wellingtonia) by increasing the diameter to take account of the existing house beneath which root growth will be excluded.
-The RPAs shown for all other trees are based on circles. - 4.4 At the design stage (Stage 2 see Section 1.3.3), detailed advice should be given by the arboriculturalist, specifically in relation to the above ground constraints, namely: - 1.
+The RPA is an area based on a circle with a radial distance of 12x the stem diameter at 1.5 metres in the case of single-stemmed trees, or 12x the combined stem diameter (calculated in accordance with a formula set out in BS5837) for trees with more than one stem. - 4.7 In situations where the site conditions clearly prevent consistent rooting around the tree (for example the presence of roads or buildings within the notional RPA circle) I modify the shape of the RPA to take this into account, whilst retaining the same area.
+At this site I have modified the shape of Tree 1's RPA to take account of the presence of buildings adjacent to two sides of the tree.

+- 4.8 At the design stage (Stage 2 see Section 1.3.3), detailed advice should be given by the arboriculturalist, specifically in relation to the above ground constraints, namely: - 1.
 Future growth predictions for the key retention trees where this is likely to be significantly different to their existing dimensions. - 2.
 The effects of dominance and shading posed by trees in a) their current context, and b) taking account their future likely growth.